How to Become a Financial Planner

 5. Understand Certification.

-You can become a financial planner without certification, but it sure helps to have it.
+You can be a financial advisor without certification, but it sure helps to have it.
 It demonstrates commitment and responsibility.
-I became a CFP (R) – Certified Financial Planner – and I highly recommend that program to anyone.
+I became a CERTIFIED FINANCIAL PLANNER™ Professional – and I highly recommend that program to anyone.

 To get the certification you need to take an examination.
 There are over 285 colleges and universities that can help you prepare for this exam.
 You also need to have three years’ full-time work experience.